Jtoosh/chess/notes.md

 - Overrides the `equals`, `hashCode`, and `toString` methods to match the fields of the object

 This can be done with a standard class, but it adds to the amount of boilerplate code that is needed.
 Because of how common data objects are, Java introduced the `record` keyword, that can create something functionally equivalent, but much, much more concise.
 To create a record, use the following syntax:`record Person(String name, int age) {}` Record that are created this way will meet the three characteristics mentioned above, as they are immutable, have getters for all fields, and override the `equals`, `hashCode`, and `toString` methods to factor in all of the fields of the record.

+### Chapter 3 Reading: Interfaces

+The central idea around an `interface`, is being able to define a class, and what its methods do, without defining how they do it.
+It is defining functionality without defining implementation.

+An interface defines methods that a class implements using a normal method signature, including the method's access scope, return type, name, and parameters.
+Curly braces and the implementation are not added.
+When a class implements, or uses, and interface, the class declaration uses the keyword `implements` such as `class MyClass implements MyInterface`.
+The class needs to declare and implement the methods defined in the interface.
+So, in the "implementing class" is where the functionality of the methods are actually defined.
+A class that implements an interface can implement other methods than the ones defined in the interface as well.
+If any of the methods defined in the interface are not implemented in the class, the class must be declared as `abstract`.

+An interface has no instantiations.
+Objects are only instances of classes, not interfaces.
+But, variables can be declared as an interface type.
+When this is done, that variable can have a value that is of any of the subtypes of that interface.
+This is a significant way to create polymorphism in Java.
+So, if a variable is declared as having the type `Collection` the variable can be assigned a value of any class that implements the `Collection` interface, such as `ArrayList`, `LinkedList`, or `HashSet`.